2025-03-15

 How do I know if my sunscreen is clogging pores?

-Are mineral sunscreens better for acne?
+Are mineral sunscreens better for acne-prone skin?

 Should I stop using sunscreen if I have acne?

 No. Skipping sunscreen can worsen skin damage and inflammation.
+Instead, use an ingredient checker to find an acne-safe formula that works for your skin.